Citation, DOI & article data

-Perthes disease is relatively uncommon and in Western populations has an incidence approaching 5-15 per hundred thousand.
+Perthes disease is relatively uncommon and in Western populations has an incidence approaching 5-15:100,000.

 Boys are five times more likely to be affected than girls.
 Presentation is typically at a younger age than SUFE with peak presentation at 5-6 years, but confidence intervals are as wide as 2-14 years 8.

 Most children present with atraumatic hip pain or limp 3,5-6.
 Some children have a coincidental history of trauma.
-This may precipitate the presentation or the realisation of symptoms that in fact had been longer standing.
+This may precipitate the presentation or the realisation of symptoms that in fact had been long standing.

-The most useful test to perform to diagnose Perthes is an x-ray pelvis.
-In a small number of patients with Perthes, the x-ray will be normal and persistent symptoms will trigger further imaging, usually an MRI.
+The most useful test to perform to diagnose Perthes is a pelvic radiograph.
+In a small number of patients with Perthes, the radiograph will be normal and persistent symptoms will trigger further imaging, usually an MRI.

 The investigation of atraumatic limp will often include a hip ultrasound to look for effusion.
-It is unlikely (unless the avascular necrosis is established) that ultrasound will pick up AVN.
+It is unlikely (unless the osteonecrosis is established) that ultrasound will pick up osteonecrosis.